taki-mekhalfa/taki-mekhalfa.github.io/about.markdown

 permalink: /about/
 ---

 Hello!
 The name is Taki!
 A software engineer with a profound quest for Existential Understanding.
-I Hate complexity and am obsessed with the intricacies of software engineering challenges.

-**Golang**, **Rust**, and **Python** are my trusted companions, each with its own quirks and powers.

-In my freetime I enjoy spending time with my *Nouss*, delve into the abyss of the existential melancholy with *Ghiles* and watch huge machinery videos.
+In my free time I enjoy spending time with my *Nouss*, delve into the abyss of the existential melancholy with *Ghiles* and watch huge machinery videos.

 <!-- HTML -->
 <div class="profile-picture">